EwanGreen4/game/deploy/README.md

 ### Deployment scripts for [game]
 These scripts are completely optional.
-The game can be tested on its own via. conventional webpage testing methods (opening index.html in a browser & letting it all happen from there).
-However, since we plan to provide a more centralized version of the game for people to actually play, deployment scripts are necessary.
+The game can be tested on its own via. conventional webpage testing methods (opening index.html in a browser & letting it all happen from there), given CORS policies are allowed.
+However, since we plan to provide a centralized version of the game for people to actually play, deployment scripts are necessary.
+This will also be needed if your browser doesn't support CORS requests via. file://.

 What it does:
 - Formats all existing .js and .html files for no reason other than cleanliness